 The Illinois Tollway is rebuilding and widening the Jane Addams Memorial Tollway (I-90) as a 21st century, state-of-the-art corridor linking Rockford to O'Hare International Airport.
-The Jane Addams Memorial Tollway is part of Interstate 90 (I-90), the longest interstate in the United States, and covers 77 miles extending from near the Wisconsin border to the Kennedy Expressway.
-The I-90 corridor from Chicago to Rockford serves nearly one million travelers per day.
+The Jane Addams Memorial Tollway is part of Interstate 90, the longest interstate in the United States, and covers 77 miles extending from near the Wisconsin border to the Kennedy Expressway.
+The I-90 corridor from downtown Chicago to Rockford serves nearly one million travelers per day.

 The Jane Addams Memorial Tollway (I-90) Rebuilding and Widening Project is expected to save drivers up to 27 minutes on the average trip from Elgin to the Kennedy Expressway.
 In addition, the improved roadway will accommodate as many as 83,000 more vehicles per day and will save drivers $440 million annually due to reduced congestion and delays.

 Further, the project is expected to create or sustain as many as 11,500 additional permanent jobs in the Chicago region.
-When complete, the corridor is projected to accommodate more than 15,000 trucks carrying 375,000 tons of freight per day.
+When complete, the corridor will accommodate long-term growth in truck traffic projected to increase by 15,000 trucks carrying 375,000 tons of freight per day by 2040.

 The I-90 Rebuilding and Widening Project and other Move Illinois projects will enhance access to communities along the I-90 corridor through the construction of new and improved interchanges.
-The Tollway is improving interchanges and improving access at various locations including Lee Street, Elmhurst Road, Meacham Road, Roselle Road, Barrington Road, Illinois Route 25, Genoa Road and Irene Road.
+The Tollway is improving interchanges and improving access at various locations including Lee Street, Elmhurst Road, Meacham Road, Roselle Road, Barrington Road, Illinois Route 25, Illinois Route 31, Genoa Road and Irene Road.
 A new and improved full-access interchange at Illinois Route 47 opened in 2013.

-As part of the I-90 Rebuilding and Widening Project, the Illinois Tollway is providing $240 million to integrate transit into the corridor today, as well as future transit expansion plans.
+As part of the I-90 Rebuilding and Widening Project, the Illinois Tollway is providing $240 million to integrate transit into the corridor today, as well as accommodate future transit expansion plans.

-As part of the project, I-90 will feature the first Park & Ride facilities constructed on the Tollway.
+As part of the project, I-90 will feature the first Pace Park & Ride facilities constructed on the Tollway.
 In addition, Pace will create new routes and expand existing service to improve transit services from Chicago to Elgin.